Captiva Verde Enters into Negotiations to Acquire Licensed Applicant of Outdoor High Potency Organic Cannabis Production and Processing in Canada

 Less than 4% of Canada's current cannabis products are derived from outdoor operations.
 Sun grown outdoor plants are lower cost with consistent high yields and potency, providing patients with an opportunity to choose from a selection of natural and healthier products than what the market currently offers.

 The above activities are in addition to the ongoing efforts in the USA to offer legal hemp and CBD products to big box retailers and the build-out of a robust distribution network in Mexico that will offer curated and affordable hemp, CBD and Cannabis branded products to people interested in health and wellness.
 The company also announces the engagement of Drake Sutton-Shearer as Chairman of a newly created advisory board.
-Drake is the CEO of PRØHBTD and a global thought leader in the Cannabis industry.
-PRØHBTD (www.prohbtdglobal.com) creates and markets lifestyle and wellness brands to global audiences, overturning the taboos and stereotypes of the status quo cannabis vernacular and continually pushing it toward the mainstream.
-With offices in the USA and Canada, the company is also the exclusive global cannabis partner of Licensing Expo, Advertising Week, Post Media and All Def Media.
+Drake is the CEO of PROHBTD and a global thought leader in the Cannabis industry.
+PROHBTD (www.prohbtdglobal.com) are a consumer goods and content company who create and market lifestyle and wellness brands to global audiences, overturning the taboos and stereotypes of the status quo cannabis vernacular and continually pushing it toward the mainstream.
+With offices in the USA and Canada, the company is also the global cannabis partner of Licensing Expo, Advertising Week, Post Media, Entrepreneur Media and All Def Media.
 Drake will be helping Captiva Verde CEO Jeffrey Ciachurski assemble an advisory board of domain experts to support North American operations and initiatives.

 On Behalf of the Board of Directors